 San Diego County's continued economic recovery since the pandemic has been solid.
 The US Bureau of Labor Statistics notes that the county's average unemployment rate for June 2023 was 4 percent, compared to 4.6 percent for the State of California.
-Fiscal year 2023 saw the continuation of strong passenger recovery from the pandemic lows of 2021 with total enplaned passengers of 11.9 million, inhabitants.
-The Air Trade Area for SAN includes San an increase of 19 percent over fiscal year 2022.
+Fiscal year 2023 saw the continuation of strong passenger recovery from the pandemic lows of 2021 with total enplaned passengers of 11.9 million, an increase of 19 percent over fiscal year 2022.
 This was 96 percent of the 2019 levels.
 Continued recovery is forecasted to progress, although at a slower pace, and the Airport Authority is optimistic that long-term growth prospects are positive, as San Diego continues to be a desirable place to visit and do business.